BenLBoardman/BARDS/README.md

 ### Priorities after Open-Source
 - NEW ALGORITHM - contiguous simple bfs (BFS with extra code to improve contiguity)
 - NEW ALGORITHM - multiple bfs (BFS from multiple starting points)
+- Command line option to request multiple state data at once

 ## Adding an algorithm
 In order to make use of the included utility function, a new algorithm file should contain a class with the following properties: